 • Tell everyone you had close contact with, starting 48 hours before your symptoms, that they need to quarantine for 14 days.
 LAC DPH details guidance about home quarantine.

-• Keep track of your symptoms and seek medical care right away if your symptoms get worse.
+• Keep track of your symptoms and seek medical care right away.

 When to Seek Medical Care